fhilipyanus/OverTheWire-Bandit-Walkthrough/walkthrough/level09.md

 lemon
 ```

-This is because the apples and oranges are not sorted together.
-So, the solution is to use the sort command and then pipeline the output to the uniq command. `sort file.txt` outputs:
+This is because the apples and oranges are not sorted together; they are not adjacent. `uniq -u` only checks whether a line is repeated immediately before or after, and not elsewhere in the file.
+That’s why sorting first is necessary. `sort file.txt` outputs:
 ```
 apple
 apple